 - 1961: 6 baby girls named Aissa [debut]

 - 1960: unlisted

 Photographs of Aissa also occasionally appeared in the newspapers.
-Perhaps the most prominent photo of her was the one on cover of Cosmopolitan magazine in March 1961.
+Perhaps the most prominent photo of her was the one on cover of Cosmopolitan magazine in March of 1961.
 It was their “diamond jubilee issue” (marking their 75th year in print) and, according to the caption, Aissa was “wearing $850,000 in Cartier diamonds.”